-How to Make Connections and Friendships in your Community
+How to Meet New Friends and Make Connections in your Community

 Friendships reduce feelings of loneliness

-Being social and having friends can make a world of difference to your mental health, as regular interaction and connections with others is a key tool in combating loneliness.
+Being social and spending time with friends can make a world of difference to your mental health.
+Regular interaction and connections with others is a key tool in combating loneliness and depression.

 According to VicHealth, “loneliness is commonly understood as an emotional response to the perceived mismatch between the amount of personal contact a person wants and the amount they have.”
 They also say that social loneliness in particular, is about someone’s feelings that they lack a social network, which can be made up of friends, neighbours, people in their wider community and even colleagues.